 Disclosures are also made vis-à-vis the Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (Taxonomy Regulation) with regards to the Group's activities which are Taxonomy eligible.
-The Group is preparing for the disclosure of Taxonomy aligned activities.

 The Group is enhancing the integration of ESG consideration into its risk management framework in line with the latest Banking Package which imposes additional requirements in this regard, apart from existing supervisory work on the area as outlined in the ECB Guideline on climate-related and environmental risks.